dgeneration/Radiance-AI/enhanced_radiance_ai_progress.md

   - Follow-up Specialist: sonar-pro
   - Radiance AI (Summarizer): sonar-pro
 - Use `refined_role_prompt.md` as the reference for system prompts in the Chain Diagnosis System
+- The Chain Diagnosis UI is now complete with a comprehensive final report view